What are the different emergency alerts in California?

 - There is information available that, if disseminated to the public, could assist in the safe recovery of the victim

-According to the California Highway Patrol, the Amber Alert is part of a nationwide plan and is a voluntary partnership between law enforcement agencies and media broadcasters.
+According to the California Highway Patrol, the Amber Alert is part of a national plan and is a voluntary partnership between law enforcement agencies and media broadcasters.

 The national Amber plan was developed in 1996 after 9-year-old Amber Hagerman was abducted and murdered near her home in Arlington, Texas, the CHP said.